 Hurricane Sandy Disaster Relief Information

-The University of North Carolina at Chapel Hill community continues to assist those in need in the state of North Carolina and along the east coast who continue to suffer from the effects of Hurricane Sandy.
-In the wake of this devastating storm, UNC has planned various relief and recovery efforts.
-Please send information to the Carolina Center for Public Service at email@example.com.
+The University of North Carolina at Chapel Hill community has provided assistance to those in need in the state of North Carolina and along the east coast who have suffered from the effects of Hurricane Sandy.
+After this devastating storm, UNC planned various relief and recovery efforts.
+For continued efforts, please send information to the Carolina Center for Public Service at firstname.lastname@example.org.
 Details will be posted on this site as well as the Public Service and Engagement at UNC Facebook page.

 News and Announcements